Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Related Work

 \section{Related Work}

-The reduction of reward engineering complexity has been a long-standing objective in the reinforcement learning community.
-Our research intersects with three primary trajectories: theoretical reward transformations, data-driven reward inference, and programmatic reward generation via LLMs.
+Reducing the complexity of reward design has been a long-standing objective in the reinforcement learning community.
+In this section, we review three main research directions at the intersection of this work: theoretical reward transformations, data-driven reward inference, and programmatic reward generation via LLMs.